 Reliable delivery of high quality care requires an organisational approach that goes beyond quality improvement to one which is inclusive of all the key components of quality management.

-We have worked with our stakeholders to develop a Scottish Quality Management Framework which supports health and social care organisations to apply a co-ordinated and consistent approach to the management of the quality of health and care services.
-This requires senior leadership support and a balanced focus across all of the components of Quality Management.
+We have worked with our stakeholders to develop a Quality Management System (QMS) Framework (Figure 1) which supports health and social care organisations to apply a consistent and coordinated approach to the management of the quality of health and care services.
+This requires senior leadership support and a balanced focus across all of the components of quality management.

-The QMS Framework (Figure 1) is now being tested and adapted in real time as we continue to learn from our own and other's experiences of implementing quality management across health an health and care systems.
+The QMS Framework is now being tested and adapted in real time as we continue to learn from our own and others' experiences of implementing quality management across health and health and care systems.

 Benefits of QMS

 Effective quality management should lead to a variety of benefits for those who access services as well as those who deliver services.